Kuria-Mbatia/notioc-canvas-mcp-server/README.md

 - "What grade do I need on the final?" calculations
 - Course progress analysis and predictions

-**� Assignment Management**
+**📄 Document Management**
 - Access all previous submissions and feedback
-- Download and review submitted files (PDF, DOCX, etc.)
+- Extract text from 94+ document types via LlamaParse
-- Smart assignment search and processing
+- Smart file search and content processing
+- OCR for images, transcription for audio files

 **🎓 Quiz & Study Tools**
 - Complete quiz review after submission